Rolex Milgauss

 Prices at a Glance: Rolex Milgauss

-Reference number | Value appreciation,* price (approx.) | Features |
+Reference number | Price (approx.) | Features |

-116400 | 97%, 17,000 USD | White dial, clear sapphire crystal |
+116400 | 11,000 USD | Black dial, clear sapphire crystal |

-116400GV | 91%, 16,000 USD | Blue dial, green sapphire crystal |
+116400GV | 13,500 USD | Black dial, green sapphire crystal |

-116400GV | 75%, 14,500 USD | Black dial, green sapphire crystal |
+116400GV | 15,000 USD | Blue dial, green sapphire crystal |

-116400 | 53%, 15,500 USD | Black dial, clear sapphire crystal |
+116400 | 15,000 USD | White dial, clear sapphire crystal |

-1019 | 30%, 37,500 USD | Vintage watch, black dial, acrylic glass |
+1019 | 30,000 USD | Vintage watch, silver dial, acrylic glass |

-1019 | 18%, 26,500 USD | Vintage watch, silver dial, acrylic glass |
+1019 | 45,000 USD | Vintage watch, black dial, acrylic glass |

-6541 | ±0%, 151,000 USD | 1st generation, extremely rare, acrylic glass |
+6541 | 158,000 USD | 1st generation, extremely rare, acrylic glass |

-How much does a Rolex Milgauss cost?
+How much is a Rolex Milgauss?

 Prices for Vintage Milgauss Watches

 Fans of vintage watches should be on the lookout for the ref.
 1019.
 Rolex manufactured this model from the early 1960s until the late 1980s.
-Even though it was in production for over 20 years, it is still relatively rare.
+Even though it was in production for over 20 years, it's still relatively rare.
 Interest in the Milgauss was relatively low at the time, leading to limited production numbers.

 One of the earliest Milgauss models is the ref.
 6541.
 This watch's production run lasted from 1956 until the early 1960s.
 Due to its rarity, it's not uncommon for this reference to sell for over 150,000 USD at auction.
-However, you can also find timepieces in varying used conditions for around 51,000 USD.
+However, you can also find timepieces in varying used conditions for around 50,000 USD.

 The ref.
 6541's predecessor, the ref.
 6543, is nearly impossible to find; Rolex only ever made a handful of these watches over a very short period of time.
 Prices upwards of 150,000 USD are fairly standard.
 Thanks to their black rotating bezels, Oyster cases, and Oyster bracelets, these early Milgauss models bear a striking resemblance to the first Rolex Submariners.